Kindergarten Mentor Texts to teach reading and writing with Cynthia Rylant’s Scarecrow book (affiliate link)… you bet!

 As you know, in our Guiding Readers/Reading Comprehension units, the teacher does the decoding work and the students do the thinking work.
 Each day of the week, we revisit the same book [in this case, Scarecrow], but we read it for a different purpose.
 Within a few lessons, students start to take ownership of the thinking work they are asked to do.
 This carries over to their own experiences with books.

-Here are few examples of the activities students work on.
+Here are few examples from this kindergarten mentor text that students worked on.

 Recalling Text Details